 This test will allow us to measure the depth of discharge and the lifetime of our batteries.
 This can be done using a relatively simple circuit that continually charges and discharges the batteries, using data acquisition and a relay switch.
 This data would potentially allow us to find a charge and discharge curve for our particular batteries.

-• Through Brown’s School of Engineering, we have access to a Solar Simulator Lamp, provided by Professor Pacifici.
-This lamp provides the power of a sun that you cannot receive from a normal lightbulb.
-In addition, this machine can shift the wavelength of light to simulate being in space.
-In the future, this lamp will be used to test the efficiency of our cells as well as our panels.
-The lamp’s power will also help us learn how our panels perform as they increase in temperature by leaving it under the lamp for a prolonged period of time.
+Through Brown’s School of Engineering, we have access to a Solar Simulator Lamp, provided by Professor Pacifici.
+This lamp provides the power of a sun (100 W/m^2) that you cannot receive from a normal lightbulb.
+In addition, this machine can shift the wavelength of light to simulate being in space, which will be used for tests in the future.
+This lamp will be used to test the efficiency of our cells as well as our panels.
+The software of the solar simulator outputs our panel’s IV curves, which can be used to test our efficiency under different conditions, such as at an angle or at a higher temperature.